 Discover the Depot

 Depot Boijmans Van Beuningen is the first art storage facility in the world that offers access to a museum’s complete collection.
-The Depot has a different dynamic to that of the museum: there are no exhibitions, but you can browse amongst 151,000 artworks, alone or with a guide, and get behind-the-scenes glimpses of - among other things - conservation and restoration.Plan your visit
+The Depot has a different dynamic to that of the museum: there are no exhibitions, but you can wander through the building, surrounded by 151,000 artworks, alone or with a guide, and get behind-the-scenes glimpses of - among other things - conservation and restoration.Plan your visit

 Visit a compartment